adamcharnock/lightbus/docs/howto/modify-lightbus.md

 ## Viewing the Lightbus documentation locally

 You can view the documentation of your local Lightbus install as follows:

+    # Serve the docs locally
     mkdocs serve

 You can now view the documentation http://127.0.0.1:8000.
 The documentation source can be found in `docs/`.

+You can also check for broken links within the docs by running the `check_links.sh` script:

+    # Check for broken links
+    ./docs/check_links.sh

 ## See also